OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-reliable-actors-introduction.md

 // This only creates a proxy object, it does not activate an actor or invoke any methods yet.
 IMyActor myActor = ActorProxy.Create<IMyActor>(actorId, new Uri("fabric:/MyApp/MyActorService"));

-// This will invoke a method on the actor.
-If an actor with the given ID does not exist, it will be activated by this method call. await myActor.DoWorkAsync();
+// This will invoke a method on hello actor.
+If an actor with hello given ID does not exist, it will be activated by this method call. await myActor.DoWorkAsync();
 ```